Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Basildon

-Are you an Electrical Design Engineer or similar with experience on EPLAN P8 / Pro Panel 3D looking for a technical, specialist role within a rapidly growing Manufacturing company looking to continually develop their market share in a specialist area within a role offering a bonus and opportunities for ongoing progression?
+Are you an Electrical Design Engineer or similar with experience on EPLAN P8 / Pro Panel 3D looking for a varied role within a rapidly growing Manufacturing company looking to continually develop their market share in a specialist area within a role offering a bonus and opportunities for ongoing progression?

 This company are a well-established Manufacturer of bespoke equipment for a broad client base including global leading names within the Cosmetic and Pharmaceutical industries.
 They have seen rapid growth in recent years to the point they have a full order book for the next 5 years and are looking to expand their team to further this and compete with some of the largest names in the sector.